hatchjaw/faust-ddsp/README.md

 ##### Loss Functions

-This loss function requires a windowSize that allows Faust to record the (ba.)slidingMean of the last `windowSize` inputs to the loss function.
+This loss function accepts a `windowSize` parameter that allows Faust to record the (ba.)slidingMean of the last `windowSize` inputs to the loss function.
 This allows the input to be averaged over a small period of time and avoid random spikes of inputs or inconsistencies in signals.
 This loss function also calculates the loss as well the gradients to guide the `learnable` parameter to the required `truth` parameter.

 Furthermore, `optimizer` can be substituted with a scheduler as listed below.